 Persona Details

-Opening a persona shows everything that persona is and everything it has surfaced.
+Opening a persona shows everything that persona is and the simulations it has run.
 Outcomes lead the page; the profile and personality data sit below.

 Actions